spectrocloud/librarium/content/docs/04-clusters/1-new-clusters/01-aws.md

 3. Click **Confirm** to delete.

-The Cluster Status is updated to **Deleting** while cluster resources are being deleted.
+The Cluster status is updated to **Deleting** while cluster resources are being deleted.
 Provisioning status is updated with the ongoing progress of the delete operation.
 Once all resources are successfully deleted, the cluster status changes to **Deleted** and is removed from the list of clusters.

 # Force Delete a Cluster